Because-ai/because.ai-backend/README.md

 A model asked to score its own output will tend to score it well.
 Taking the arithmetic away from it is the difference between a system that reports confidence and one that measures it.

 This step earned its place during development.
-It caught a real bug we had not planted: our trend evidence formatted values with `maximumFractionDigits: 0`, so average discount — stored as a fraction — rendered as a column of zeros.
+It caught a real bug we had not planted: our trend evidence formatted values with `maximumFractionDigits: 0`, so average discount, which is stored as a fraction, rendered as a column of zeros.
 The verifier read `0 → 0`, correctly concluded no increase had occurred, and stripped claims that were true.
 It was right about the evidence and wrong about reality, because the evidence was broken.
 We found the formatting bug by reading its objections.

 ---